 Depending on your situation, there is a wide array of damages available to plaintiffs who have been injured as a result of professional negligence.
 Monetary damages are those that are easily calculated and often come in the form of bills.
 This can include medical bills and treatment, but also extends to missed paychecks from work or diminished ability to earn a living.
 Non-economic damages are those that are not as easy to quantify.
 This may be pain and suffering or loss of enjoyment but can also include anxiety, scarring, or loss of companionship.

 Illinois medical malpractice claims have a very short and a very strict statute of limitations.
 The statute of limitations refers to the length of time after the incident occurs that you can are legally permitted to bring suit.
 Illinois law requires that a plaintiff bring suit two years from the time they were aware of, or should have been aware of, the medical malpractice.
-However, regardless of when a patient becomes aware of the malpractice, there is an absolute limit of four years.
-This means that if a patient becomes aware of the malpractice more than four years from the incident that caused the injury, the suit is barred by the statute of limitations.

 Ultimately, Illinois medical malpractice suits can be quite complicated.
 Each suit and every injury is as unique as the patients themselves.
-You are in a much more secure position where you have an experienced attorney on your side.
+You are in a much more secure position where you have an experienced medical malpractice attorney on your side.
 If you have suffered at the hands of a negligent doctor contact the Law Offices of Robert T. Edens, P.C. for a free consultation.